ortiza5/modding-vivaldi/basics/css-first-mod.md

 `width`, shows that `div.panel` has a `width` of `100%` (controlled by parent).

 Its parent element, `div.panel-collapse-guard`, does have `min-width` and `max-width` defined.
-However, lowering these values (to, something like `100px`) just makes the panel look squashed, it doesn't decrease the space that the panel takes up.
+However, lowering these values  just makes the panel look squashed, it doesn't decrease the space that the panel takes up.

 ![Squashed Panel Image](../assets/CSS-tutorial/squashed-panel.png)